ClimbsRocks/ensembler/README.md

 There are two public methods

 ## Format of input prediction files
+The input prediction files must all reside in the same folder, and must all be .csv filetypes.

 The files must have an 'ID' column, and a column with the predicted results from the classifier.

 The files may optionally have a column for observed value, called 'Observed Value'.
 This is the value that is known to be true for this row, as opposed to the predicions column, which holds the predicted value from the machine learning algorithm.
 Without the 'Observed Value' column, this ensembler will only be able to average the results together, as it would have no other way of determining which ensemble method is most accurate.